VollmerLab/16S_Florida_Tank_Analysis/README.md

 # 16S_Florida_Tank_Analysis

 ### Time Points 3 and 7

 26 most abundant families in each category (time + disease state)
+**DISCLAIMER:** the colors are not the same for families between columns, I could not get it to get the colors AND order right no matter what I tried (will need Jason's help to fix it if he knows how)
 ![plot](./Figures/rel_abund_order.png)

+### Homogenates
-**DISCLAIMER:** the colors are not the same for families between columns, I could not get it to get the colors AND order right no matter what I tried (will need Jason's help to fix it if he knows how)
+**DISCLAIMER:** the colors are not the same for families between columns (same problem)

-### Baits
 ![plot](./Figures/most_abundant_species_in_baits.png)

+Selected 30 most abundant species per homogenate type, then calculated abundance of each family, ranked by family abundance (within each family, ranked by species abundance)

 ![plot](./Figures/ASVs_in_Baits.png)
 \* based on whether the abundance exceeded the threshold of 7.03 (probably the normalized equivalent to 0), which is why some ASVs are present in neither